Buddy Roemer Fast Facts

 Birth name: Charles Elson Roemer III

-Father: Charles "Budgie" Elson Roemer II, farmer and aid to Louisiana Governor Edwin Edwards
+Father: Charles "Budgie" Elson Roemer II, farmer and aide to Louisiana Governor Edwin Edwards

 Mother: Adeline (McDade) Roemer